Proprietary Models

 By quantifying the energy behind market movements, it provides a deeper understanding of momentum dynamics.
 This unique perspective on bullish and bearish forces offers insights into trend reversals, shifts in sentiment, and potential over-extended conditions.

-While the Energy Model opens new doors for understanding market momentum, it's important to note that no tool is infallible.
-Just like any other indicator, the Energy Model has its limitations and should be part of a comprehensive analysis toolkit.
+While the Energy Model opens new doors for understanding market momentum, it's important to note that the Energy Model, just like any other indicator, offers only one view of a market and should be part of a more comprehensive analysis toolkit when you are researching financial markets.

 Importance of Momentum Indicators